Rebstar: Early life

 Rebin Shah was born in Malmö, Sweden, on 4 October 1988.
-He is the only child of a Persian mother and a Kurdish father.
-He found his love for hip hop at an early age, and grew up in Rosengård until his late teens.
-He learned English in an international elementary school and, after graduating high school, moved to the United Kingdom to study law at the University of Aberdeen.
-During his short stint in Scotland, he suspended his studies and moved back to Sweden to pursue a career in music.
+He is the only child of a Persian mother and a Kurdish father and grew up in the district of Rosengård.
+He attended an international elementary school and later moved to Scotland to study law at the University of Aberdeen, before returning to Sweden to pursue a career in music.